EvotecIT/PSWriteHTML/readme.md

 ## Changelog

+- 0.0.82 - 2020.04.23
+  - `New-HTMLTable` added ability to define Title which will be used as filename when exporting
+    - If no Title is defined title is used from `New-HTML`
+    - If no Title is provided name of button will be used (default)
+  - `New-TableButtonXXX` also have `Title` field which allows different naming for buttons

 - 0.0.81 - 2020.04.18
   - `New-HTMLDiagram` keeps expanding without height bug fixed ([#113](https://github.com/EvotecIT/PSWriteHTML/issues/113)) with huge help from Thomaash